Best ₹1 Crore Term Insurance Plans 2026: Top 5 Compared

 Which insurer has the highest CSR for term insurance?

-Max Life (99.3%), HDFC Life (99.1%), and Tata AIA (99.1%) have the highest claim settlement ratios among private insurers as of 2024-25.
+Axis Max Life (99.3%), HDFC Life (99.1%), and Tata AIA (99.1%) have the highest claim settlement ratios among private insurers (a weighted average of the last three financial years, latest available as of March 2026, from IRDAI's published data).